Tutorial: Uploading a file

 Step 7: Finalize the upload

 This tutorial uses a small file, less can 1 MB.
-Transfer Agent uploaded it in a few seconds.
+MASV Agent uploaded it in a few seconds.
 If the state

 property still shows transferring